daattali/beautiful-jekyll/resources_pages/asking_for_help.md

 If you need to ask a course-related question privately, please open up a direct message thread with the lab instructor _and_ the TA(s) for the relevant course.
 This allows the most qualified/available person to answer, and also keeps the others up to date on what is happening in the course.

+#### Anonymity

+If you want to ask a question anonymously, you can invoke the "Anonymous bot" with `/abot`.

 #### Asking a procedural question

 If you want to ask a procedural question (not about the material, for example asking to reschedule a quiz due to an important event or job interview) then you can leave out the TA(s) and just communicate with the lab instructor.